Amazon is accused of enrolling consumers into Prime without consent and making it hard to cancel

 In a news release announcing the lawsuit, the FTC said though its complaint is significantly redacted, it contains “a number of allegations” that backs up its accusations against Amazon.
 It also accused the company of attempting to hinder the agency’s investigation into Prime, which began in 2021, in several instances.

-“Amazon tricked and trapped people into recurring subscriptions without their consent, not only frustrating users but also costing them significant money,” Khan said in a prepared statement.
+“Amazon tricked and trapped people into recurring subscriptions without their consent, not only frustrating users but also costing them significant money,” FTC Chair Lina Khan said in a prepared statement.
 “These manipulative tactics harm consumers and law-abiding businesses alike.”

-The tech giant has faced other lawsuits accusing its Prime cancelation process of being too complicated.
-Under scrutiny from the agency, the company in March provided consumers with instructions on how to cancel their Prime memberships in a blog post.
-It did not immediately respond to a request for comment Wednesday.
+In the past two years, the agency has been ramping up its enforcement against deceptive sign-up and cancellation tactics that could manipulate consumers into buying products or services they don’t want.
+In December, it said Epic Games Inc., the maker of the popular Fortnite video game, would pay $245 million in customer refunds for deceptive payment methods.
+In November, the telecom company Vonage settled a similar case for $100 million.

-Amazon has faced heighted regulatory scrutiny in recent years as it moved to expand its e-commerce dominance and dip its toes into other markets, including groceries and health care.
+The lawsuit also comes as Amazon is facing heightened regulatory scrutiny as it moves to expand its e-commerce dominance and dip its toes into other markets, including groceries and health care.

+Some anti-monopoly groups celebrated the lawsuit on Wednesday shortly after the FTC’s announcement.
+Amazon did not immediately respond to a request for comment on Wednesday, but NetChoice, a tech lobbying group that counts the online retailer as one of its members, released a statement calling the lawsuit absurd.

+“The complaint is that Amazon encourages people to use Amazon Prime – this is like going after Kroger for promoting its rewards program or Costco for its membership club,” Carl Szabo, the group’s vice president and general counsel, said in a statement.
+“It is abundantly clear that the FTC is a runaway agency in need of greater oversight.
+Congress must engage in robust oversight to rein in the FTC by cutting funding and investigating its ethical lapses and abuse of power.”

 The lawsuit follows another Amazon-related win by the agency just a few weeks ago.
 Earlier this month, Amazon agreed to pay a $25 million civil penalty to settle allegations it violated a child privacy law for storing kids’ voice and location data recorded by its popular Alexa voice assistant.
 It also agreed to pay $5.8 million in customer refunds for alleged privacy violations involving its doorbell camera Ring.